-I live for adventures, and anything that goes fast.
+I live for outdoor adventures, and anything that goes fast.
 I’m definitely most comfortable all geared up, and feel that some of the best therapy in my life comes from pushing myself out of current comfort zones (safely of course).
 I am also a big dreamer.
 I love the seemingly insignificant, simple moments in life.
-I live for moments that humble me, challenge me and make me think.
+I love moments that humble me, challenge me and give me insight.

 I strive to create content that is original, engaging and inspiring rather than uninspired, cookie-cutter work that instills a fear of missing our or inadequacy.
 I want everyone to be motivated to live their dreams and be their best selves through creative, true-to-life storytelling and media sharing.

 In terms of outdoor adventures, I am a high-altitude mountain trekker with dreams of completing the Seven Summits.
-So far, I have done Kilimanjaro and I hope to attempt Elbrus as soon as the international lockdown restrictions lift (2022 looks to be the year).
-I am also a licensed skydiver, and aim one day to be a coach.
-I also can be found surfing, paddleboarding, snowboarding, skiing, hiking and exploring with my camera or drone.
+So far, I have done Kilimanjaro and I hope to attempt Aconcagua in the winter of 2022.
+I am also a licensed skydiver.
+I can be found surfing, paddleboarding, snowboarding, skiing, hiking and exploring with my camera or drone.
 I love sharing stories and photos from my travels, and getting to know other people through their experiences.

 So far, I have been to six continents and over thirty countries.
 A great deal of my travel has been solo, and it has taught me so much about the world, society and myself.
 It taught me that life is what we make of it, and that the world isn’t a big, scary place.
 In fact, it taught me that I am much stronger and fearless that I ever thought possible.
 It taught me that I am in control of my life, and I can create my own adventure and have a positive impact on the world.

 Some of my most memorable travel and adventure experiences have been: